Eunice C. Lee

 Eunice Cheryl Lee (born 1970) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
 Born in West Germany, she attended Ohio State University and Yale Law School.
-In 2021, she was confirmed by the U.S. Senate to serve on the Second Circuit after being nominated by President Joe Biden.
+In 2021, she was confirmed by the United States Senate to serve on the Second Circuit after being nominated by President Joe Biden.

 Early life and education

 Lee was born on a United States Air Force base in Wiesbaden, Germany.
 She graduated from Ohio State University in 1993 with a Bachelor of Arts degree, summa cum laude.
 She then attended Yale Law School, graduating in 1996 with a Juris Doctor.

 Career

 Lee began her legal career as a law clerk for Judge Susan J. Dlott on the United States District Court for the Southern District of Ohio from 1996 to 1997, and Judge Eric L. Clay on the United States Court of Appeals for the Sixth Circuit from 1997 to 1998.

 From 1998 to 2019, Lee worked with the Office of the Appellate Defender in New York City; from 2003 to 2019 she also served as director of recruitment and outreach at the Office of the Appellate Defender.
 She joined the office as a staff attorney and was named supervising attorney in 2001.
 She served as an adjunct assistant professor of clinical law at New York University School of Law from 2003 to 2019, teaching a criminal appellate defense clinic.
-On January 26, 2022, it was speculated by some media outlets that Lee would be considered by Joe Biden as a nominee to replace Stephen Breyer on the U.S. Supreme Court.
-Biden ultimately chose U.S. Court of Appeals judge Ketanji Brown Jackson.
+On January 26, 2022, it was speculated by some media outlets that Lee would be considered by Joe Biden as a nominee to replace Stephen Breyer on the United States Supreme Court.
+Biden ultimately chose United States Court of Appeals judge Ketanji Brown Jackson.